Yoonsen/Dash_Imagination/logbook.md

 # ImagiNation Development Logbook

+## June 12, 2024: Design Decision – Orthogonal Book/Place Operations
+- Discussed and agreed to treat book and place set operations (add, filter, subtract) as orthogonal, allowing users to manipulate books and places independently.
+- The app will not force synchronization between books and places after every operation.
+Users can perform operations in any order, with the understanding that some places may not be represented in the current corpus if the related books are removed, and vice versa.
+- If a user wants to ensure consistency, they can perform additional operations (e.g., filter places after changing books, or vice versa).
+- In the future, advanced options may be added to allow pairwise operations on (books, places) together (e.g., "remove all books and places related to Hamsun").
+- UI/UX will include tooltips or help text to explain this behavior and guide users.

 > **Note (June 2024): Refactor in progress**
 > We are currently refactoring the place sampling logic to ensure that all places for a selected corpus are extracted before any sampling or display limits are applied.
 This will improve accuracy and consistency when refining or displaying places.
 The reintroduction of a 'resample places' button is also under consideration.